Last updated: May 13 2022

 - Automate.io: Simple to advanced automation workflows

 Outfunnel’s core functionality is an App connector for connecting data between your customer relationship management platform (CRM) and marketing tools.
-Additionally, Outfunnel offers web visitor tracking and lead scoring to keep sales and marketing aligned.
+Additionally, Outfunnel offers web visitor tracking and lead scoring to keep sales and marketing aligned, and can help with marketing attribution.

-Its biggest advantage over Zapier revolves around automation capabilities that work best for sales and marketing workflows.
-We’re talking about powerful integrations like syncing your entire customer lists from Mailchimp to Pipedrive based on ultra-specific conditions, or automating when certain campaigns in your email marketing app get sent out to leads defined specific pipelines in your CRM!
+Its biggest advantage over Zapier revolves around integrations that are designed for sales and marketing workflows.
+We’re talking about powerful integrations like syncing new contacts and meeting activities from Calendly to Pipedrive or automating when certain campaigns in your email marketing app get sent out to lead lists defined in your CRM.

 It’s insanely easy setting up a connection on Outfunnel, as I knew exactly what to do: